 If you are experiencing starting, rough idle or hesitation driveability problems during a cold start, try a different brand of "Premium" unleaded gasoline.
-If the problems persist, see your dealer or a qualified service technician.
+If the problems persist, see your authorized dealer.

 It should not be necessary to add any aftermarket products to your fuel tank if you continue to use high quality fuel of the recommended octane rating.
 Aftermarket products could cause damage to the fuel system.
 Repairs to correct the effects of using an aftermarket product in your fuel may not be covered by your warranty.